PCP55/hello-world/README.md

+If you would like to setup Docusuarus on Github page, just follow [Daniel Laera on Youtube](https://www.youtube.com/watch?v=9iVNf0T09dE) or the instruction below.

-# Website
+## Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+[This website](https://pcp55.github.io/hello-world/) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation